Terms and Conditions

 The AGES contractual partner confirms being knowledgeable of the provisions of the GESG as amended or to take knowledge thereof.
 It is deemed agreed that AGES shall, in its relationship with its contractual partner, be free to fulfil all and any duties and obligations arising from the GESG and other legal obligations (especially in carrying out its statutory duties) and that such fulfilment on the part of AGES does not constitute a breach of contract.

-In fulfilling contracts whose nature typically requires the services of external parties, AGES shall be entitled to partly use either subcontractors or AGES-internal experts (see Annex); any such contracting shall be carried out in accordance with ÖVE/ÖNORM EN ISO/IEC 17025, especially Article 4.5, or any other provision secondary to this regulation.
-In case the services of subcontractors are enlisted, AGES shall notify its contractual partner thereof in writing and either leave the choice of the subcontractor to or obtain the consent of its contractual partner.
+In fulfilling contracts whose nature typically requires the services of external parties, AGES shall be entitled to partly use either subcontractors or AGES-internal experts (see Annex); any such contracting shall be carried out in accordance with ÖVE/ÖNORM EN ISO/IEC 17025, especially Article 7.1, or any other provision secondary to this regulation.
+In case the services of subcontractors are enlisted for analytics services in the context of accreditation, AGES shall, insofar as explicit consent has not previously been granted, notify its contractual partner thereof and obtain his/her consent.